1862: Joseph Edward Kimball to his Brother

 I have one more favor to ask.
 I am informed by the Colonel that we are to be stopped here for a fortnight or more.
 The Express line is perfect to this point.
 I now have to ask that you will immediately forward me a box containing some tea, sugar, coffee, preserves, and a few other articles which you may think of.
 The fact is brother, we are all tired out, what with fasting, fighting, and fatigue.
 The coffee used in the Army is more injurious than beneficial.
 I kind of crave some of the home delicacies.
 One article further I would like—please enclose half pound of Navy tobacco.
 You may deem the latter request foolish, but it is nevertheless necessary.
 Tobacco is the only stimulant I ever used since coming into the Army.
 Please send the box on as quickly as possible and direct to here as “forwarded immediately.”

 I did not intend to write you a long letter as I hardly feel in the mood to write.
 I mail with this my journal up to today, Please excuse these few lines.
 I will write again by Monday.
 My love to Emily.
 Your stationery came safely to hand, I am very grateful for your kindness.
-Your affectionate brother, — J. E. Kimble
+Your affectionate brother, — J. E. Kimball

 One thought on “1862: Joseph Edward Kimball to his Brother”